rosiebl/med-notes/endo/diabetes_complications.md

 #### SYMMETRIC SENSORY POLYNEUROPATHY

-'Glvoe and stocking' numbness, tingling + pain.
+'Glove and stocking' numbness, tingling + pain.

 Can be worse at night.